Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 #let terminology = [
 = Basic Terminology

+This chapter defines key concepts and methodologies referenced throughout the paper, establishing a common vocabulary for subsequent discussions.

 == Chain of Thought

 The chain-of-thought principle describes a strategy in which AI models articulate their thought processes through several comprehensible intermediate steps, instead of presenting the final result directly @IBM2024Chain.
 This is frequently employed in larger language models to handle complex tasks such as mathematical problems, logical reasoning, or comprehending lengthy texts @LarsenWessels2022.
 A simple example is a math problem, where the model does not only state the sum of two numbers but also explains step by step how it arrived at the solution: first, the numbers are broken down into their place values and added individually until the correct result is obtained.
 Due to this step-by-step structuring and presentation of the solution, errors are easier to recognize and can be corrected if necessary.